JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 >
 {type="warning"}

+The new approach to incremental compilation is available since Kotlin 1.7.0 for the JVM backend in the Gradle build system only.
-The new approach to incremental compilation supports changes made inside dependent non-Kotlin modules, includes an improved compilation avoidance, and is compatible with the [Gradle build cache](#gradle-build-cache-support).
+This approach supports changes made inside dependent non-Kotlin modules, includes an improved compilation avoidance, and is compatible with the [Gradle build cache](#gradle-build-cache-support).

 All of these enhancements decrease the number of non-incremental builds, making the overall compilation time faster.